 Indeed, a woman of her word, Jessica has already got tickets for her next concert at Red Hill Auditorium.
 While she’s looking forward to it, she remarked “I’d much rather have a backstage pass than a disability pass, but at least I can keep going to music gigs.
 That’s what I love.”

 Reflecting on her journey, Jessica says it’s been “frustrating, I’ve faced judgement but now I’m happy to accept it”.
 As the famous Beatle’s song lyrics go, “Here comes the sun, and I say, it’s alright.”

 VisAbility’s orientation and mobility services enable people with vision impairment to learn skills and strategies to get around and maintain their safety and independence – no matter their level of vision impairment.
 Access services work with organisations, venues and providers to make services and events accessible to all people with disability.
-To find out more, visit www.visability.com.au or call 1800 VISION.
+To find out more, call 1800 VISION or contact us.